Spontaneous scalarization: Neutron star scalarization

 \section{Neutron star scalarization}

 Scalarization of compact objects was first considered in the context of \ns{s} by \textcite{Damour:1993hw}.
-As discussed in Sec. \ref{sec:theory_bg}, in this case the nonzero trace of the energy-momentum tensor of the nuclear matter acts as a source of the scalar field and evades the no-hair theorems existing for vacuum \bh{s} in certain scalar-tensor theories.
-Since then, the scalarized \ns{s} in the \DEF model attracted significant attention and they are perhaps the most studied compact objects beyond \gr.
-The advent of modified gravity in recent years led to the adaption of this idea to other extended scalar-tensor theories as well.
+As discussed in Sec.~\ref{sec:theory_bg}, in this case the nonzero trace of the energy-momentum tensor of the nuclear matter acts as a source of the scalar field and evades the no-hair theorems existing for vacuum \bh{s} in certain scalar-tensor theories.
+Since then, the scalarized \ns{s} in the \DEF model have attracted significant attention, and they are perhaps the most studied compact objects beyond \gr.
+Over the years, \ns scalarization has also been examined in other scalar-tensor theories beyond the \DEF model.

-In this section, we will present the development of the field in the last three decades.
-We will first start with the \DEF model and its generalizations, placing a special emphasis on the constraints coming from binary pulsar observations.
-We will then proceed to the dynamics of such compact objects, both isolated ones and in binaries, discussing their stability and also \gw emission.
-The various astrophysical implications of scalarized \ns{s} will be discussed in the following subsection.
-We will finish by discussing scalarized \ns{s} beyond the \DEF model.
+In this section, we present the developments in the field over the past three decades.
+In Sec.~\ref{sec:NS_DEF_model}, we start with the \DEF model and its generalizations, placing a special emphasis on the constraints coming from binary-pulsar observations.
+In Sec.~\ref{sec:NS_DEF_DYN}, we proceed to the dynamics of such compact objects, both isolated ones and those in binaries, discussing their stability in addition to \gw emission.
+In Sec.~\ref{sec:NS_DEF_ASTRO}, we discuss the various astrophysical implications of scalarized \ns{s}.
+Finally, in Sec.~\ref{sec:ns_extended} we review \ns{s} scalarization beyond the \DEF model.